-Bus Tour to the 22nd Annual Mt.
+The Annual Mt.
 Dora Christmas Walk

-My friend Lynne and I enjoyed a delicious authentic German meal at the Bavarian Haus, complete with waiters clad in Bavarian clothing and a talented accordion player for entertainment.
-I ordered the pork schnitzel, sauerkraut, and potato dumplings.
-It was absolutely awesome!
+My friend Lynne and I enjoyed an authentic German meal at Bavarian Haus, complete with waiters clad in Bavarian clothing and a talented accordion player.
+I ordered the pork schnitzel, sauerkraut, and potato dumplings, which were absolutely delicious!
 The prices were affordable and the service prompt and friendly.

 For dessert, Lynne and I bought almond iced cookie cutouts at the Sweet Shop.
 The prettiest sight of the night was the Mt.
 Dora Masonic Lodge #238.
 Its house was framed and illuminated with hundreds of white twinkling lights.
 House tours were available for $3 or for $5, you could get a picture with Santa Claus.

 Toward the end of the evening, we dropped in the gorgeous Lakeside Inn for a craft sale.
 This beautiful inn, Florida’s most historic of circa 1883, is on the National Register of Historic Places.
 I would love to come stay at the Inn for a weekend to enjoy its quaint cottage and lakefront views.
 A US president, celebrities, and dignitaries have stayed there over the years.
 Narrated eco-tours by boat and air tours are available on Lake Dora at reasonable prices.
 Mount Dora also features a lighthouse, which we did not have time to see.